trento-project/web/guides/alerting/alerting.md

 SMTP_PASSWORD=password
 ```

-The other way of configuring alerting is via the Web interface or
-through the API.
-To be able to use this variant, _all_ of the
-aforementioned env-vars should be left undefined when starting
-Trento.
-Then, configuring the alerting values could be done in a
-self-explanatory manner from Settings menu in Trento web
-console.
-There is also an OpenAPI spec for the API.
+> [!Note]

-Currently **SMTP** is the **only supported delivery mechanism** for
+> Currently **SMTP** is the **only supported delivery mechanism** for
-alert notifications.
+> alert notifications.

 ## Enabling Alerting at a later stage

-If no env-vars are in place, then you can freely change alerting
+If no alerting-related environment variables are set, modify the
-configuration via WebUI and/or RESTful API at any time without needing
+alerting configuration through the WebUI or RESTful API — without
-to restart.
+restarting Trento.

-If your current Trento installation has alerting env-vars in-place,
+If the Trento deployment uses alerting environment variables, any
-then in order to change them you have to restart Trento with the new
-values.
-If using Helm, for example, you can change alerting env-vars
+changes require a restart of the service.

+### Example: Updating Alerting Environment Variables with Helm:

-by upgrading the deployment:
+If helm is used, update alerting-related env-vars by upgrading the
+deployment:

 ```
 helm upgrade